mzlogin/awesome-adb/README.en.md

 ### IMEI

-For devices with a os version of Android 4.4 and the belows, the IMEI viewing command is like this:
+For Android 4.4 and the belows, the IMEI viewing command is like this:

 ```sh
 adb shell dumpsys iphonesubinfo